My Story

 I’m here to help you become a faster runner from the 5K to the marathon.

 My first contact with endurance sports was at the tender age of 14 when I joined a local mountain bike club.
 Brutal rides across rugged, hilly terrain, lasting several hours at times—this was for me!
+The combination of endurance and speed had me hooked.

-As a teenager, I was a self-coached athlete.
+At age 17, I decided to become a triathlete.
+I competed in Olympic-distance triathlons, duathlons, 10Ks, and the occasional half-marathon.
+As a self-coached athlete, I had a basic understanding of training derived from books and magazines.
 And therein was the problem.
-While I had a basic understanding of training derived from books and magazines, I didn’t get the balance of rest and recovery right, let alone an intelligent training progression.
+I didn’t get the balance of rest and recovery right, let alone an intelligent training progression.
 In my mind, more was better.
 Needless to say, I was constantly burned out, battling frequent colds and injuries.

-What’s more, running allows me to switch between different race distances.
+I also enjoyed switching between different race distances.
 From the 400m sprint to the marathon, I have raced it all over the years.
 That’s the beauty of being an amateur athlete—not being locked into a particular race distance.

 But what I love most about running is that it is measurable.
 With a running smartwatch, I can put a number on my VO2 max, lactate threshold, and maximal speed.
 The finer details require some lab equipment, but they’re quantifiable.
 Better training leads to faster race results.
 Therefore, every race informs me whether my training was effective—in minutes and seconds.

 But training theory alone doesn’t make for a good coach, of course.
-I also have 11 years of real-world experience coaching athletes in person on the track and writing custom training plans for online clients who happen to live on five different continents.
+I also have 12 years of real-world experience coaching athletes in person on the track and writing custom training plans for online clients who happen to live on five different continents.
 Their invaluable feedback has helped me grow as a running coach over the years.
+Some of my athletes, in their late 30s, run sub-16-minute 5Ks and sub-2:40-hour marathons on less than 60 miles (100 km) per week.

 Just because running is a simple activity doesn’t mean training can be simplistic.
+Only purposeful workouts, balanced training weeks, and a logical training progression lead to optimal results while avoiding overtraining and injury.

 I look forward to hearing from you.